-If a trainee's problem behavior persists following an attempt to resolve the issue informally, or if a trainee is not meeting minimal expectations on any competency area on a supervisory evaluation, the following process is initiated:
+If a trainee's problem behavior persists following an attempt to resolve the issue informally, or if a trainee is not meeting minimal expectations on any competency area on a supervisory evaluation, the trainee will receive verbal and written notice that a formal review is under consideration.
+The trainee will have 3 working days to respond to concerns about their behavior by submitting a verbal and/or written response to their supervisor as well as the Training Director.

 The supervisor will meet with the Training Director within 3 working days to discuss the problem and determine what action needs to be taken to address the issue.
-If the Training Director is the trainee's direct supervisor, an additional supervisor who is also a member of the Training Committee Staff will be included in the meeting.
+If the Training Director is the trainee's direct supervisor, an additional supervisor who is also a member of the Training Committee will be included in the meeting.

-After discussing the problem, reviewing informal steps that have already been taken, and in the case of doctoral interns and postdoctoral fellows, utilizing APPIC's Informal Problem Consultation process, the supervisor and Training Director may determine one of the following four courses of action:
+After discussing the problem, reviewing informal steps that have already been taken, and in the case of doctoral interns and postdoctoral fellows, utilizing APPIC's Informal Problem Consultation process, the supervisor and Training Director may determine one of the following four courses of formal action:

-1. Formal Training Plan is a time-limited, remediation-oriented, closely supervised period of training designed to return the trainee to a more fully functioning state.
+1. Training Plan is a time-limited, remediation-oriented, closely supervised period of training designed to return the trainee to a more fully functioning state.
 Its purpose is to assist the trainee in responding to difficulties attaining competencies in the required areas and/or personal reactions to environmental stress, with the full expectation that the trainee will complete the clinical placement.

 This period will include more closely scrutinized supervision conducted by the site supervisor in consultation with the Training Director.
-Several possible and perhaps concurrent courses of action may be included in a Formal Training Plan.
+Several possible and perhaps concurrent courses of action may be included in a Training Plan.
 These include but are not limited to: